v-sundaresan/microbleed-detection/README.md

 Optional arguments:
        -p, --pretrained_model                Whether to use a pre-trained model, if selected True, -m (compulsory argument will not be onsidered) [default = False]
-       -pmodel, --pretrained_model_name      Pre-trained model to be used: mwsc, ukbb [default = mwsc] -nclass, --num_classes                Number of classes in the labels used for training the model (for both pretrained models, -nclass=2) default = 2]
+       -pmodel, --pretrained_model           Pre-trained model to be used -nclass, --num_classes                Number of classes in the labels used for training the model (for both pretrained models, -nclass=2) default = 2]
        -int, --intermediate                  Saving intermediate prediction results (individual planes) for each subject [default = False]
        -cv_type, --cp_load_type              Checkpoint to be loaded.
 Options: best, last, everyN [default = last]